Faculty

 - Profile

-- Kaoru Horie received a Ph.D. in Linguistics from the University of Southern
+- I received a Ph.D. in Linguistics from the University of Southern California

-California in 1993.
-He is currently a professor of Linguistics at Nagoya
+in 1993.
+I am currently a professor of Linguistics at Nagoya University.

-University.
-He was formerly at Tohoku University, where he served as the
+I was formerly at Tohoku University, where I served as the director of

-director of the Center of Excellence (COE) program in humanities and promoted
+the Center of Excellence (COE) program in humanities and promoted interdisciplinary

-interdisciplinary studies on language, cognition, brain and typology.
-Horie’s
+studies on language, cognition, brain and typology.
+My research interest

-research interest centers around: (i) a typological and contrastive analysis
+centers around: (i) a typological and contrastive analysis of complex sentences

-of complex sentences and grammaticalization phenomena in Asian and European
+and grammaticalization phenomena in Asian and European languages, including

-languages, including English, Japanese, Korean, Chinese, Khmer, Marathi,
+English, Japanese, Korean, Chinese, Khmer, Marathi, Mongolian, Vietnamese,

 -